bryanwhiting/blog/posts/how-to-blog-with-obsidian-and-quarto.md

 # Why blog with obsidian/quarto?

 Enter Obsidian and Quarto.
-Obsidian makes managing and editing content a breeze (things like draft management, sorting files, organizing images, etc is all super easy)
+Obsidian makes managing and editing content a breeze (things like draft management, sorting files, organizing images, etc is all super easy):

 Why obsidian as my editor?

 1. It makes writing markdown a breeze
-2. It has tons of extensions, such as managing footnotes, linting files, spell checked, wfc
+2. It has tons of extensions, such as managing footnotes, linting files, spell checking, etc.
 3. It makes it really easy to link to other files (relative links)
 4. It makes it easy to refactor (move stuff around)
 5. It works with markdown.
 The files are just plain text files in my Files app on my iPhone.